- Become a Lawyer

 As a helpful resource for further information, read our article Rising to the Challenge about another student’s experience with composite articles.

-The student-at-law is responsible for arranging their own articling program, however a principal is welcome to provide guidance and suggestions to a student-at-law and assist with networking.
+The student-at-law is responsible for arranging their own articling term.
+However, a principal is welcome to provide guidance and suggestions to a student-at-law and assist with networking.

-The articling term requirement does not require continuous practice as a student-at-law.
+The articling term does not require continuous practice as a student-at-law.
 The articling term and PREP must be completed within three years of admission as a student-at-law.
 If an extension is needed, it must be requested prior to the expiry of the student-at-law status.
-Please review Rule 58.1 and s.
+Please review Rule 58.1 of the Rules of the Law Society and s.
 44 of the Legal Profession Act.